InWonYeu/ChemDX_NEB_MLIP/docs/README.md

 ## Key Results and Contribution

 Including NEB-derived transition-state data significantly improved MLIP performance in off-equilibrium regions.
-The NEB-enhanced model showed lower force prediction errors and maintained stable, energy-conserving MD trajectories, while the MD-only model frequently exhibited energy drift and instability.
+The NEB-enhanced model showed lower force prediction errors for near-equilibrium MD trajectories even without diffusion process.
+It also maintained stable and energy-conserving MD trajectories, while the MD-only model frequently exhibited energy drift and instability.
 These results demonstrate that strategically enriching training data with physically important but underrepresented configurations can be more effective than simply increasing model size.
-The project highlights a practical pathway toward more robust and transferable MLIPs for simulating activated processes.
+The project highlights a practical pathway toward more robust and transferable MLIPs.